formkit/docs-content/guides/build-a-multi-step-form.md

       const node = getNode(step)

       // the node.walk() method walks through all the descendants of the current node
-      // and executes the given code.
+      // and executes the provided function.
       node.walk((n) => {
         n.store.set(
           createMessage({